AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 Follow the steps below from the channel editor:

-1. Select a channel, then select **Edit** from the action bar.
+1. Click a channel, then click **Edit** from the action bar.
-1. Select the component where you want to add the custom `clientlib`.
+1. Click the component where you want to add the custom `clientlib`.
-1. Select the configure button (the wrench icon).
+1. Click the configure button (the wrench icon).
 1. Navigate to the **Offline Config** tab and add the path to your custom clientlib in **Client-side Libraries**.

 ## Device Registration {#device-registration}